Allen’s Corners (Allyn’s Corners) – Hiram Township, Portage County and Troy Township, Geauga County

-Remnants: old houses & farm buildings in the area
+Remnants: old houses and farm buildings in the area

-Breakneck – Franklin Township Location: 41.155641, -81.321510 on Kent Ravenna Rd (SR 59) at the intersection of SR 261 along Breakneck Creek Remnants: none known Description: The town had a grist mill & school & there was a saw mill, wool factory, & ashery about a mile to the east.
-The Pennsylvania & Ohio Canal ran through town & was used to ship goods & supplies.
-Residents were buried in Breakneck Cemetery which was originally in the southwest corner of the intersection of Kent Ravenna Rd & Rhodes Rd.
-It was moved to the northeast corner of Standing Rock Cemetery on N Mantua St (SR 43).
+Breakneck – Franklin Township Location: 41.155641, -81.321510 on SR 59 (Kent Ravenna Rd) at the intersection of SR 261 along Breakneck Creek Remnants: none known Description: Breakneck had a grist mill in its early days and there was a school about 3/4 of a mile southwest of the GPS coordinates on the east side of Rhodes Rd in the mid-1800s.
+The Pennsylvania & Ohio Canal ran through town and was used to ship goods and supplies.
+Residents were buried in Breakneck Cemetery which was originally 1/3 of a mile west of the GPS coordinates in the southwest corner of the intersection of SR 59 and Rhodes Rd.
+It was moved to the northeast corner of Standing Rock Cemetery 3 miles northwest of the GPS coordinates on SR 43 (N Mantua St) in Kent.

-Hutson – Deerfield Township Location: 41.016724, -81.022037 on the Berlin Lake Trail south off of US 224 between Sheffleton Rd & Diver Rd Remnants: none known Description: The proprietors were Harmon Hutson (1827 – 1906) & Charlotte (Vaughn) Hutson (1837 – 1900).
-Harmon served in the Civil War as a riverboat pilot captain on the Ohio & Mississippi Rivers.
-After the war they bought a 150 acre farm in Deerfield Township & founded the Hutson Coal Co. when the resource was discovered in the area.
-It employed residents from the mid 1890s to late 1920s & the coal was shipped on a railroad switch called the A & N. Two of the workers also ran into a mineral water spring which was clean enough to bottle for sale.
-Harmon & Charlotte had one child who died at the age of 11.
-They were buried with relatives in Deerfield Cemetery on the north side of US 224 across from Edgewater Blvd.
+Hutson – Deerfield Township Location: 41.016797, -81.021576 on the Berlin Lake Trail south off of US 224 between Sheffleton Rd and Diver Rd Remnants: none known Description: It was founded by Harmon Hutson (1827 – 1906) and Charlotte (Vaughn) Hutson (1837 – 1900).
+Harmon served in the Civil War as a riverboat pilot captain on the Ohio and Mississippi Rivers.
+After the war, they bought a 150-acre farm in Deerfield Township and founded the Hutson Coal Co. when the resource was discovered in the area.
+It employed residents from the mid-1890s to late 1920s.
+Coal was shipped out of the Alliance & Northern Railoroad (later the Lake Erie, Alliance, & Wheeling Railroad).
+A couple of the miners, David Reese and Richard Davis, ran into a mineral water spring which was clean enough to bottle for sale.
+A brick bottling plant was subsequently constructed.
+The plant also produced sodas, including ginger ale, root beer, cherry, sarsaparilla, and mint nectar.
+Harmon and Charlotte had one child, a son who died at the age of 11.
+They were buried with relatives in Deerfield Cemetery about 1 1/3 miles northwest of the GPS coordinates on the north side of US 224.

 Post Office: 1893 – 1904